Troubleshooting issues with Amazon DataSync agents - Amazon DataSync

 Action to take

 If you're using a virtual private cloud (VPC) service endpoint, verify that your security group settings allow your agent to connect to the VPC endpoint.
-For information about required ports, see Network requirements for VPC endpoints.
+For information about required ports, see Network requirements for VPC service endpoints.

-If you're using a public Federal Information Processing Standard (FIPS) endpoint, check that your firewall and router settings allow your agent to connect to the endpoint.
-For information, see Network requirements for public endpoints.
+If you're using a public or Federal Information Processing Standard (FIPS) endpoint, check that your firewall and router settings allow your agent to connect to the endpoint.
+For information, see Network requirements for public service endpoints.

 I still can't activate an agent by using a VPC service endpoint